wangmaodou/Zhihupage/README.md

 # Zhihupage
 Start Page for Zhihu Android APP.

-The key code is adding a application window through
+The key code is adding a application window while the APP is starting through

      getWindowManager().addView();